6 Ways to Help Her Have Orgasms

 The clitoris is the little nub of tissue that sits outside the vagina and a few inches above it beneath the upper junction of the vaginal lips.
 Even vigorous prolonged intercourse seldom provides enough clitoral stimulation for orgasm.
 Most women really need clitoral caresses from a hand, tongue, or vibrator.
 Unless she specifically requests intense touch, caress her clitoris very gently.
 It contains as many touch-sensitive nerves as the head of the penis, but they’re packed into an organ only about one-tenth the size.
 As a result, even gentle caresses may feel too intense for many women.
 Discuss this.
 If she doesn’t enjoy direct clitoral touch, caress around her clitoris.

-(2) Touch her all over, not just those places.
+2. Touch her all over, not just those places.
 From the scalp to the soles of the feet, every square inch of the body is a sensual playground, but too many men focus on just a few corners and forget the rest.
 Touch her everywhere.
 All over.
 Every square inch.
-Think of sex as whole-body massage that eventually includes the genitals.
+Think of sex as a whole-body massage that eventually includes the genitals.
 Whole-body massage produces deep relaxation, which helps women (and men) have orgasms.
 Massage her gently from head to toe.
-Try massage lotion (available at bath and body shops).
-Some non-genital spots that can feel surprisingly erotic include: the scalp, ears, face, neck, feet, and the backs of the knees.
+Some non-genital spots that can feel surprisingly erotic include the scalp, ears, face, neck, feet, and the backs of the knees.

-(5) Break out of routines.
+5. Break out of routines.
 Ever notice how sex feels more arousing in hotels?
-That’s because hotel sex is non-routine.
+That’s because hotel sex is not routine.
 Biochemically, the brain chemical (neurotransmitter) dopamine governs libido.
 As dopamine rises, so does arousal and likelihood of orgasm.
 What raises dopamine?
 Novelty.
 So try something different—anything.
-Make love in a new location, in a different way, at a different time, or with a different ambiance, for example, candle light, music, and sex toys.
+Make love in a new location, in a different way, at a different time, or with a different ambiance, for example, candlelight, music, and sex toys.
 Beforehand, try bathing or showering together, or treat yourselves to professional massages.

 Just remember, you don’t “give” her orgasms.
 In a loving relationship, the man’s job is to create an erotic context that’s comfortable, relaxed, and arousing enough so the woman can let herself go enough to climax.